死有重于泰山,或轻于鸿毛

 This profound proverb teaches that the meaning of death depends on how one lives and dies.
 A death in service of a noble cause carries immense weight and is remembered forever, while a meaningless death is as light as a feather—forgotten quickly.

-This profound meditation on mortality comes from Sima Qian (司马迁), the great Han Dynasty historian often called the “Herodotus of China.”
-He wrote these words in his famous “Letter to Ren An” while choosing to endure humiliation rather than commit suicide.
+This proverb comes from Sima Qian (司马迁), the great Han Dynasty historian.
+He wrote these words in his “Letter to Ren An” while choosing to endure humiliation rather than commit suicide.

 The Original Context